 - set aside time to work / self-compensation

 - purchase supplies, equipment, etc.

-- hire/employ others to support your work
+- hire/employ others to support the creation of your work

-- pursue opportunities/projects that further artistic development
+- pursue opportunities/projects that will further your artistic development

 - attend conferences, residencies, workshops, etc.